What was the first commercially available digital camera

 One of the key advancements in digital photography has been the development of high-resolution digital sensors.
 These sensors capture light and convert it into digital information, allowing for sharper and more detailed images.
 Over the years, sensor technology has improved to offer better low-light performance, dynamic range, and color accuracy.

-See also How much is a beginner digital camera
+See also What is the simplest digital camera to use

 Image Processing